Please Stop Believing These Peyronie's Disease Inaccuracies

 Once you have Peyronie's disease, you have it for life

 Peyronie's disease rarely ever goes away on its own, but the wide array of treatment options and the efficacy of surgeries mean you're not necessarily going to have painful erections for the rest of your life.

 In fact, some men with Peyronie's disease might not need treatment at all.
-The severity of the curve determines whether or not you need treatment, but if the curve is slight enough that it isn't causing pain for you or a partner, then there really isn't any reason to treat it.
+The severity of the curve determines whether or not you need treatment, but if the curve is slight enough that it isn't affecting your sex life, then there really isn't any reason to treat it.

 "Really, what I think drives therapy and treatment, and the reason to undergo treatment, is to help improve functionality," Bernstein said.
 "That's the goal of therapy."

 Again, the cause of Peyronie's disease is the body's natural healing process, repairing microtrauma-damaged tissue and forming scar tissue in its place.
 Technically, the body is doing its job properly.
 Ultimately, treatment for Peyronie's disease is a quality-of-life concern, not a major health concern.